orstavik/JoiComponents/book/chapter11_iframe/1_Intro_EmbedHtml.md

    disingenuous, selfish, malign actors.

 3. When you surf the web, you can interact with *hundreds* of different web places in minutes.
-   You are in as much control as when you zap through 50 TV channels in 50 seconds, or feverishly try to read *all* the magazines in a kiosk while the clerk serves the customer in front of you.
+   You are in as much control as when you zap through 50 TV channels in 20 seconds.

 4. The browser is "the thing" that gives us the web.
-In milliseconds, the browser can take you to the other side of the world by opening up *another's* code in *your* hands.
-In an hour, the browser can let you effortlessly surf unknown code to meet with friends, study, work, government, play, date, shop, watch a movie, read the news, and lots, lots more.
+In milliseconds, the browser can take you to the other side of the world by opening up **another's** text, images and **code in your hands**.
-   The browser exposes you.
-No other application comes close in letting you interact with so many other people in some many ways so quickly.
-The browser, HTML, CSS and JS are the lingua franca;
-   they are the web.

 5. When you surf the web, you often bump into disingenuous, selfish, malign actors.
-   These actors' code and data are downloaded and run *inside* your browser.
+   These actors *open up their code* and run it *inside* your browser.
-   Your last line of defence is your browser's security.
+   Your browser must protect you in such instances.

 6. The easier it is for bad actors to violate you via the browser, the more they gain and try.
    Thus, relaxed browser security would only feed a cycle of malice.

 7. Too strict security, and the world is excluded.
-Sure, your date is safe and can be exposed online.
+Sure, your date is safe and squeeky clean.
    But *you* are not.
-Nor is *your* money.
-So no job, date and government service for you.

 The balance between open+insecure vs. closed+safe is *always* up for debate.
 The browsers and web ecosystem always try to find that point of balance.